 If you're ready to make some big changes for the healthy of your gut, then come along as we dive deeply into the fascinating world of fermented foods.

 What are fermented foods

 The term 'fermented' makes foods sound a lot weirder and scarier than they actually are.
 In fact, most people are eating fermented foods all the time without even realizing it (yogurt, anyone?).

-The definition of fermentation is the chemical breakdown of a substance through enzymes that are provided by bacteria, yeast or other microorganisms.
+What does fermentation mean? you may ask.
+Well, the definition of fermentation is the chemical breakdown of a substance through enzymes that are provided by bacteria, yeast or other microorganisms.
 Oftentimes foods are given an inoculate of these enzymes to start the fermentation process.

 Essentially, when a food is fermented it is left to sit in a microbial rich mixture until the sugars and carbs are slowly broken down through the munching of hungry bacteria.

 The breakdown of lactose and other sugars through these substances makes fermented foods easier to digest for the human body, and once inside you they even help to break down toxic microorganisms like E. coli.